Zlabst/admitad-js/README.md

     window.AdmitadFrameEvent.resizeParent();

+To send iframe path in parent window.
+The path will be set as path query parameter with History API.

+    window.AdmitadFrameEvent.setTrackPath(true);

 To get a visible frame size(height).
 The callback will be called with the frame visible part coordinates {top: top, bottom: bottom}.